git-ecosystem/git-credential-manager/docs/multiple-users.md

 ## Foundations: Git and Git hosts

-Git itself doesn't have a strong concept of "user".
+Git itself doesn't have a single, strong concept of "user".
 There's the `user.name` and `user.email` which get embedded into commit headers/trailers, but these are arbitrary strings.
 GCM doesn't interact with this notion of a user at all.
 You can put whatever you want into your `user.*` config, and nothing in GCM will change at all.

 Git hosting providers (like GitHub or Bitbucket) _do_ have a concept of "user".
 Typically it's an identity like a username or email address, plus a password or other credential to perform actions as that user.
 You may have guessed by now that GCM (the Git **Credential** Manager) does work with this notion of a user.